 We all saw how President Mills used his recent regional tours to commission development projects all over the place, which attracted positive responses from the beneficiaries.

+Other positive achievements will not be difficult to point to if one needs to do so.
 That’s why the government has been able to secure the country and made it possible for the peace and tranquility for which Ghana is known to be preserved and jealously guarded against destabilization.

 The constant reminder by the government that it will not shirk its responsibility to sustain that peaceful atmosphere is an affirmation of that accomplishment, which is key to President Mills’ quest for a second term in office.

 Government’s failures are also obvious, which suggests that President Mills should brace himself up for a barrage of probing questions as seeks a renewal of his mandate.
 His government’s inability to fulfill its 2008 electioneering campaign promises is already checkmating its outreach efforts, just as the wranglings between him and former President Rawlings have deepened the cracks in the NDC and portrayed it as a divided house.

 But that’s an internal political matter that the ordinary Ghanaian may not really bother about provided he can get his existential problems solved.
 The situation seems not to be so, however, as we can tell from the constant scathing personal attacks on President Mills.